ibm-cloud-docs/cloud-pak-multicloud-management/infra-mgmt-get-started-app-v2.md

    b.
 Select your region.

    c.
-Select the custom image that you imported.
+Select your own custom image (.qcow2 file)that you imported, not an OS image.

    d.
 Use Memory Profile (2 vcpus, 16 gb ram, 4 gps).